HO CHI MINH CITY TRAVEL GUIDE

 Bus – There are plenty of international bus services that connect HCMC to Cambodia, departing from Pham Ngu Lao area, whilst international bus service Sapaco offers 9 direct bus services to Phnom Penh and Siem Reap.

 Train – Trains are available to and from popular Vietnam cities such as Nha Trang, Danang, Hue and Hanoi; all leaving Saigon train Station.

 How to get around Ho Chi Minh City

-When travelling to the airport, ask your hotel to call you a taxi to avoid untrustworthy and over charged taxis.
+When traveling to the airport, ask your hotel to call you a taxi to avoid untrustworthily and overcharged taxis.

 Bikes can be rented but ride with caution, HCMC is a hectic and busy city with a lot of traffic.

-Taxis are an easy and convient way of getting around HCMC, just make sure you travel with the highly regarded companies such as Mai Linh Taxi and Vinasun Taxi.
+Taxis are an easy and convenient way of getting around HCMC, just make sure you travel with highly regarded companies such as Mai Linh Taxi and Vinasun Taxi.